Skip to content

 Ideal PV smoothing (IPLPF)

-Smoothing by IPLPF vs LPF
+IPLPF vs LPF smoothing

 The graphs on the left show the measured signal GI(t), low-passed GIs(t) (legend “lp”), and left-shifted low-passed GIs(t+Δt) (legend "aavg0") on a day with high solar exposure and strong intermittency.
 The graphs on the right show the time course of specific energy GX(t) [Wh/m2] accumulated by IPLPF (legend "aavg0") vs GX(t) accumulated by LPF (legend "lp") on the same day.
 Exactly predicted input signal GI(t+Δt) minimizes the standard deviation of GX(t), in practise minimizing the difference ΔGX = max(GX) – min(GX), thus defining a requirement for the specific accumulation capacity.
 The specific throughput of the accumulated energy is also minimized by the IPLPF smoothing.